Welcome to Canyon Palms, established in November 2019 as the 48th organized neighborhood of Palm Springs.

 Latest News and Events

-Save the date: General Membership Meeting, Saturday, November 13, at the Palm Springs Fire Training Facility, 3000 E. Alejo Road, 10 a.m. to noon.
+All neighborhood residents are invited to attend our General Membership Meeting on Saturday, November 13, at the Palm Springs Fire Training Facility, 3000 E. Alejo Road, 10 a.m. to noon.

 Our inaugural General Membership Meeting was Oct.
 26, 2019.
 Our bylaws call for Annual General Membership Meetings in the first calendar quarter.
 Although ONE-PS has waived that requirement during the pandemic, we hope to schedule a virtual General Membership Meeting to achieve a satisfactory resolution of all issues involved in changing the boundaries.

 The Canyon Palms Neighborhood Organization is a group of neighbors organized to address a range of issues for the purpose of maintaining and improving the livability and character of the Canyon Palms neighborhood by encouraging neighborhood identity and participation.
 The Canyon Palms Neighborhood Organization also facilitates communication with the City of Palm Springs through its active involvement as an officially recognized Neighborhood Organization and Member of Organized Neighborhoods of Palm Springs (ONE-PS).

 Lt.
 Gus Araiza is our Palm Springs neighborhood police liaison at firstname.lastname@example.org or (760) 323-8119.
 Non-emergency issues should first be reported by calling the non-emergency telephone number (760) 327-1441, or visiting the City of Palm Springs (palmspringsca.gov) web application.
 There you can click Connect and the appropriate link under Submit/Report.
 When Lt.
 Araiza is not available, you may also contact Lt.
 Frank Browning at Frank.Browning@palmspringsca.gov or (760) 323-8121.